-But one of the exchange insurers, Molina, has threatened to exit New Mexico altogether at the end of 2018, including the exchange market.
-Molina is one of the four insurers that currently provides Medicaid managed care services in New Mexico — and is currently the largest Medicaid managed care plan in the state — but their contract was not renewed for 2018 (UnitedHealthcare’s contract also was not renewed, but they don’t offer exchange plans in New Mexico).
+But one of them might still be on the fence.
+Molina has threatened to exit New Mexico altogether at the end of 2018, including the exchange market.
+Molina is one of the four insurers that currently provides Medicaid managed care services in New Mexico — and is currently the largest Medicaid managed care plan in the state — but their contract was not renewed for 2019 (UnitedHealthcare’s contract also was not renewed, but they don’t offer exchange plans in New Mexico).
 Molina and United filed a lawsuit when the contract wasn’t renewed, alleging that there was a conflict of interest in the selection process for new Medicaid managed care insurers, but the suit was thrown out the following week.

 Molina noted that their Medicaid managed care business in New Mexico is the “most significant portion” of their overall business in the state, and indicated that without the Medicaid managed care contract, they would have little incentive to continue to offer private plans in New Mexico.
 But an updated rate filing, submitted in mid-August, indicated that Molina was still planning to participate in the exchange in 2019, despite the fact that they still had a pending challenge to the Medicaid bidding process at that point.
 And the New Mexico Office of the Superintendent of Insurance confirmed in early October that Molina would continue to offer on-exchange plans in 2019.

 Subsidies differ depending on when people enrolled for 2018